 Commercial Deep Fryers

-What is considered to be a Commercial Deep Fryer?
-A commercial deep fat fryer is usually a heavy-duty, free-standing floor fryer that consists of a single pan, double pan, dual pan or triple pan.
+Commercial Deep Fryers?
+A deep fat fryer is usually a heavy-duty, free-standing floor fryer that consists of a single pan, double pan, dual pan or triple pan.
 They can be powered by natural gas, LPG propane or 3 phase electric.

 Commercial Deep Fryers are either fully automatic with inbuilt filter systems for ease of cleaning and longer oil life, or manually hand operated baskets.